What to know about the Boeing 737 Max 8, the plane that's crashed twice in 5 months

 Boeing says it has delivered roughly 350 737 Max airplanes worldwide.
 The company says it has taken more than 5,000 total orders for the latest generation of 737s.

-In the U.S., there are at least 69 737 Max aircraft in service across Southwest Airlines, American Airlines and United Airlines.
-As of Dec.
-31, Southwest Airlines had 31 Max 8 aircraft, and American had 24.
+In the U.S., there are at least 69 Boeing 737 Max 8 aircraft in service across Southwest Airlines, American Airlines and United Airlines.
+After the most recent updated count, Southwest Airlines had 34 Max 8 aircraft, and American had 24.
 United said Sunday it has 14 Max 9 planes, which is a larger version of the same aircraft.
 Other major carriers around the world include Aerolíneas Argentinas, Air China, Icelandair and LOT Polish Airlines.

+Cayman Airways said Monday it was temporarily grounding both of the 737 Max 8s it operates.

+China grounded Max 8s Monday morning for at least nine hours while it consulted with the FAA and Boeing.
+Eight Chinese nationals were on the plane that went down Sunday.

 I keep hearing about "MCAS."
 What is MCAS?